-The report says that the project has been ongoing for at least five years, and as of a year ago had as many as 30 people on the team, reporting to Apple's senior vice president of hardware technologies, Johny Srouji.
+The report said that the project has been ongoing for at least five years, and as of a year ago had as many as 30 people on the team, reporting to Apple's senior vice president of hardware technologies, Johny Srouji.
 It goes on to state that Apple's non-invasive technique would use optical sensors to shine through the skin and read blood sugar level - the Apple Watch being the most likely vessel for this technology.

 But here's the thing: non-invasive glucose tracking is yet to be proven as a viable alternative to existing methods.
 As we recently explored, continuous trackers require a sensor to be put under the skin - and still demand fingerstick readings to calibrate.

-There are other routes being taken: we also spoke to engineers at Oregon State University who have created a contact lens they claim will be able predict glucose levels with tear fluid as accurately as a finger prick.
+There are other routes being taken: we also spoke to engineers at Oregon State University who have created a contact lens that they claim will be able to predict glucose levels with tear fluid as accurately as a finger prick.
 Google has been working on something similar, though last we heard it had been put on hold.

 But reading through the skin?
 That's a different ball game.
 There's no denying this would be a huge deal if Apple made it work, but it's a big if.
 When it comes to heart rate sensors for fitness it can afford some degree of inaccuracy, but with glucose monitoring there's less margin for getting it wrong.